logo jabes

 PDCA cycle redefined

-ontological PDCA cycle There are three major power pillars in the organisation, each of them divided in three levels, the: "nine plane".
+There are three major power pillars in the organisation, each of them divided in three levels, the: "nine plane".
+The processes cycle uses four quadrants.
+Combining all this in a single figure to support the chnage process is complicated.

 vmap sdlc Reducing Lead Time 4 - Development" Development also has options to reduce the lead time that production does not have, namely concurrent engineering (also known as simultaneous engineering).
 In manufacturing, the part can be only in one process at a time.
 In development, multiple people can work on the same project.